twilio-labs/paste/internal-docs/process/epic-template.md

 _If the component API is somewhat unknown, this ticket can be done before building the component package.
 If the API is known, this can be closed as “won’t do”._

-- Research what other design system libraries are currently doing for their version
+- Research what other design system libraries are currently doing for their version.
-- Build prototypes in CodeSandbox to explore possible API directions
+- Build prototypes in CodeSandbox to explore possible API directions.
-- Review prototypes with DSYS
+- Review prototypes with DSYS.
 - Post the API exploration and spec (coordinate with whoever's writing the spec) on Github as an RFC.
   - Decide what the component API should be.
 Add a link in the corresponding component package ticket, or create the ticket.

+### Create initial pattern layout

+_If the design is straightforward and/or has limited interactions, this can be closed as “won’t do”._

+- Build prototypes in Storybook to make sure components in the pattern work together so we can check accessibility early.
+Base these prototypes on the most varied iterations Design currently has (choose < 3) to help check for feasability and uncover any usability issues.
+- Review prototypes with DSYS.

 ### Create component package